Fully Lattice-Linear Algorithms: Conclusion

 \section{Conclusion}

-Induction of a total order among the local states, which in turn, induces latttice structure among the global states, ensures that (1) in any suboptimal global state, \imped nodes can be identified distinctly, and (2) for any \imped node, the local state that it transitions to can be computed.
-This implies that the final optimal state can be predicted from the initial state.
-If the problem does not provide a lattice structure, then it can be induced algorithmically, which we demonstrate in this paper: we introduce fully lattice-linear algorithms.

-The induction of lattice allows algorithms to execute in asynchrony \cite{Garg2020}, where reading old values is permitted.
+In this paper, we introduced \textit{fully lattice-linear algorithms} that are tolerant to asynchrony.
+Such algorithms induce lattices in the state space even if the underlying problem does not specify, in a suboptimal global state, a set of nodes that must change their states.

 We bridge the gap between lattice-linear problems \cite{Garg2020} and eventually lattice-linear algorithms \cite{Gupta2021}.
-Fully lattice-linear algorithms can be developed even for problems that are not lattice-linear.
-This overcomes a key limitation of \cite{Garg2020} where the model renders ineffective if nodes cannot be deemed \imped naturally.
-Since the lattice structures exist in the entire (reachable) state space, we overcome a limitation of \cite{Gupta2021} where lattices are induced among only a subset of global states.
+Fully lattice-linear algorithms overcome the limitations of \cite{Garg2020} and \cite{Gupta2021}.
+Additionally, such algorithms can be developed even for problems that are not lattice-linear.
+This overcomes a key limitation of \cite{Garg2020} where the system fails if nodes cannot be deemed \imped, or not \imped, naturally.
+Since the lattice structures exist in the entire (reachable) state space, we overcome a limitation of \cite{Gupta2021} where only in a subset of global states, lattice-linearity is observed.

+We present algorithms for minimal dominating set (\mds), graph colouring (\gc), minimal vertex cover (\mvc) and maximal independent set (\mis).
+Of these, \mds and \gc relied on tie-breakers on node IDs, a common approach for breaking ties in the literature.
+We observe that a similar design cannot be directly extended to develop an algorithm for \mvc and \mis.
+However, the use of complex actions -- that permit a node to change the values of the variables of other node as well as its own -- enable the design of algorithms for \mvc and \mis.
+We also observe that complex actions can be revised into simple actions -- where a node can only change its own values -- without losing lattice-linearity.
+However, these revised algorithms utilize the phenomenon of priority inheritance to accomplish this.

+In \cite{Garg2020} lattice-linearity is studied in only those systems where the state space forms a distributive lattice where all pairs of global states have a join (supremum) and meet (infimum), and join and meet operations distribute over each other.
+We observe that some of these requirements are not required to provide correctness under asynchrony.
+Specifically, we observe that a system allows asynchrony if the state space forms $\prec$-lattices, where the join between any two states is defined, but the definition of meet is not required.
+This aspect is more overtly observed in instances of \mvc.
+Specifically, \Cref{figure:vc-semilattice-example} shows that we have a $\prec$-lattice but not a distributive lattice.

+Fully lattice-linear algorithms considered in this paper preserve an advantage of \cite{Garg2020} that was lost in the extension by \cite{Gupta2021}.
+Specifically, in \cite{Garg2020}, the final configuration could be uniquely determined from the initial state, whereas in \cite{Gupta2021}, all global states (specifically, the infeasible states) do not form a lattice, so starting from an arbitrary state, the state of convergence cannot be predicted.
+In fully lattice-linear algorithms that we introduce in this paper, the state space is split into multiple lattices and the algorithm starts in one of them.
+Hence, the state of convergence can be uniquely determined by the initial state.